CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 This tells us that the alpine image is being downloaded, and eventually we end up with a different command prompt `/ # `, INSIDE the container.

+If you have done this exercise before, it should go stright into the prompt, skipping the pull step.

+2.4.
 We can verify that our local data has been shared with the container with this command.
 Type the following command, you don't need to type the `/ #` bit because that is a command prompt, just like `$` or `>`.

 ```
 / # ls docs-inside-docker